 Allowances and leave

-As a sworn member of Victoria Police, you will be entitled to nine weeks leave per year.
+As a full-time sworn member of Victoria Police, you will be entitled to nine weeks of leave each year:

 - parental leave

 - study leave